 Some of the changes and associated pain in business can be:

 - Staying up late or getting up early to work on your business.

-- Accepting and taking full responsibility for success… no more finger pointing or blaming others.
+- Taking full responsibility for your success.
+No more finger pointing or blaming others.

 - Having to say “no” to something so you can say “yes” to building your business.